guardllamanet/guardllama/README.md

 ## Support :speech_balloon:

-Having trouble with GuardLlama?
+Need help with GuardLlama?
 Check out the [documentation](https://guardllama.net/docs/intro) or open an issue on GitHub.

 ---